meceqs/meceqs/docs/fundamentals.md

 ## Terminal filters

 At the end of every pipeline there must be a terminal filter that doesn't call into a next filter.
 This filter will process the message in a way that is useful for your scenario.
-In case of a sending pipeline, the filter might send the message to Azure Service Bus.
-In case of a consuming pipeline, the filter might use our [Typed Handling Filter](typed-handling.md) to invoke a service in your business layer.
+In case of a sender pipeline, the filter might send the message to Azure Service Bus.
+In case of a receiver pipeline, the filter might use our [Typed Handling Filter](typed-handling.md) to invoke a service in your business layer.

 Meceqs includes filters for typed in-process handling and also for different transports.